alexisjtoledo/todo-app/README.md

 # Simple To-Do App
-I made this app to improve my knowledge in MERN Stack.
+I made this app to improve my knowledge in the MERN Stack.

 ## Technologies I used to create this simple CRUD app:
 * MongoDB